ml-rn/ANN-Guide/book/00-Overview.md

 - Teaching a Machine to describe problems itself
 - Teaching a Machine to solve problems itself

+## What should it do?

+- Problem -> Machine Learning -> Solution
+- Dataset -> Classification -> Yes/No to a question
+- Dataset -> Analysis -> Yes/No to a question

 ## Architectures

 - Math sector: NN, ENN, RNN, CNN, Q-RNN
-- Biology sector: HTM engine
+- Biology sector: HTM engine (not covered here)
 - Engineering sector: ANN, NEAT, HyperNEAT, ES/HyperNEAT

-## What does ML do?

-- Problem -> ML -> Solution
-- Dataset -> Classification -> Yes/No to a question

 = Neural Networks